gomorpheus/morpheus-apidoc/source/includes/_jobs.md

 Parameter | Description
 --------- | -----------
-:id | ID of the job
+id | ID of the job

 ### JSON Parameters